alexwlchan/alexwlchan.net/src/_articles/2020/2020-05-12-reflecting-on-bad-life-choices.md

     Try grabbing the next line up.

 *   src: `(a, b, \n c, d) = Trues2()`.
-    This is a valid Python snippet, but running it in `exec()` is is a ValueError.
+    This is a valid Python snippet, but running it in `exec()` is a ValueError.

 *   src: `return result \n (a, b, \n c, d) = Trues2()`.